-1. Counterparties shall calculate the amount of initial margin to be collected using either the standardised approach set out in Annex IV or the initial margin models referred to in Section 4.

-Where counterparties use both the standardised approach set out in Annex IV and the initial margin models referred to in Section 4 to calculate the amount of the initial margin for OTC derivative contracts in the same netting set, they shall be used consistently over time for each of the OTC derivative contracts within the same underlying asset class.
+- 1. Counterparties shall calculate the amount of initial margin to be collected using either the standardised approach set out in Annex IV or the initial margin models referred to in Section 4 or both.
+The collection of initial margin shall be performed without offsetting the initial margin amounts between the two counterparties. - 2.
+Where counterparties use both the standardised approach set out in Annex IV and the initial margin models referred to in Section 4 to calculate the amount of the initial margin for OTC derivative contracts in the same netting set, they shall only be used where this results in a better reflection of the risks. - 3.
+Counterparties calculating the initial margin in accordance with Section 4 shall not take into account any correlations between the value of the unsecured exposure and the collateral in that calculation.

-- 2. Counterparties calculating the initial margin in accordance with Section 4 shall not take into account any correlations between the value of the unsecured exposure and the collateral in that calculation. - 3.
-Counterparties shall agree on the method each counterparty uses to determine the initial margin it has to collect but are not required to use a common methodology. - 4.
+- 4. Counterparties shall agree on the method each counterparty uses to determine the initial margin it has to collect but are not required to use a common methodology. - 5.
 Where one or both counterparties rely on an initial margin model they shall agree on the model developed pursuant to Section 4.